Macri-man/2DGame/README.md

 ## Level 9

 This level is a speed level where the object is to have the player move past the obstacles with high speed.
 There are a lot of turrets to give the player a sense of fear when going through the level.
+At the end there are two pull levers to git some sort of challenge for the player to think not just dodge bullets.
+There is an enemy right near the checkpoint.

 ## Final Level

+The final level is less intense but has majority of the obstacles.
+There is a shortcut which difficult ot get too

 ## Bugs/Problems
 * The climbing sometimes does not work properly.